 Bukola was 6 weeks pregnant and worked at the Lekki branch of a retail bank.
 This was her first pregnancy.
 She covered the customer service desk.
-The bouts of reching nausea and vomiting often disrupted her day.
+The bouts of retching, nausea, and vomiting often disrupted her day.
 She couldn’t keep her meals down.
-She was often tired, dizzy, her mouth dry and her heart would pound in her chest were quite common in this period.
+In fact, tiredness, dizziness, dry mouth, and a heavy pounding in her chest were quite common in this period.

 Bukola was experiencing was a rare condition known as “Hyperemesis Gravidarum (HG).

-“Hyperemesis Gravidarum (HG) is the most severe form of nausea and vomiting in pregnancy” that leads to dehydration, disruptions in metabolic and electrolyte imbalances as well as weights-loss.Ogunyemi, Fong, Isaacs et al. Hyperemesis Gravidarum.
+“Hyperemesis Gravidarum (HG) is the most severe form of nausea and vomiting in pregnancy”.
+HG leads to dehydration, disruptions in metabolic and electrolyte imbalances as well as weights-loss.Ogunyemi, Fong, Isaacs et al. Hyperemesis Gravidarum.
 Emedicine Medscape.
 2017 Jan.
 Emedicine

 What causes it?